CindyLinz/JS-GreenDefine/README.md

 + cs

-  This plugin allows you to define your module in [CoffeeScript][].
+  This plugin allows you to define your modules in [CoffeeScript][].
-  Before using this plugin, please download the [CoffeeScript] first, and modify the **cs** plugin's source file to specify the correct path.
+  Before using this plugin, please download the [CoffeeScript/extras/coffee-script.js] file first, and modify the **cs** plugin's source file to specify the correct path.